delendum-xyz/zk-knowledge/README.md

 - Formal verification for probabilistic proof systems, inclusive of ZK proof systems, encompasses two main problem spaces:

-  1. Proving the intended properties of a general-purpose proving system, such as soundness, completeness, and zero knowledge
+  1. Proving the intended properties of a general-purpose proving system, such as soundness, completeness, and zero knowledge (E.g., Bulletproofs, Halo 2, etc.)
-  2. Proving the intended properties of an application-specific proving system, such as that it proves the intended statements
+  2. Proving the intended properties of a circuit, namely that it correctly encodes the intended relation

-- Let us assume that an application-specific proving system is an application of a general-purpose proving system.
-Then we can break down the problem of formally verifying the application-specific proving system into the problem of verifying the underlying general-purpose system and the problem of verifying that the general-purpose system is being applied correctly
+- Problem (1) is generally considered a very difficult problem and has not been done for any significant proving system

-- If the mechanics of an application-specific proving system are specified in the form of a circuit, then the application-specific problem can be understood as the problem of circuit verification
+- Problem (2) can be done with a formal specification of the relation and a model of thcircuit semantics.
+Usually it requires proving functional correctness of functions defined within the relation as well as the existence of witness variables for every argument to the function

 #### Denotational design